Skip to content

 The Mix – Phone 0808 808 4994 – free information and emotional support for young people under the age of 25.
 Helpline, Email, online chat and crisis text services.

-Some people find it helpful to talk with an independent trained professional about their feelings and how they’re managing day to day.
-It can be an opportunity to express feelings you haven’t wanted to say out loud to anyone in your family or friendship network.
+Some people find it helpful to talk with an independent trained professional about their feelings and how they are managing day to day.
+It can be an opportunity to express feelings you have not wanted to say out loud to anyone in your family or friendship network.

 Free Talking Therapy Services: